-1.29 CONFIDENTIAL AGREEMENTS TO LIMIT PRACTICE FOR PHYSICAL ILLNESS, PHYSICAL CONDITION, OR BEHAVIORAL OR MENTAL HEALTH DISORDER
+1.29 CONFIDENTIAL AGREEMENTS TO LIMIT PRACTICE FOR PHYSICIAL OR MENTAL ILLNESS

-This Rule is promulgated pursuant to sections 12-20-204, 12-30-108, 12-220-105(3), 12-220-106, 12-220-201(1)(j), and 12-220-207, C.R.S.
+This Rule is promulgated pursuant to sections 12-20-204, 12-220-105(3), 12-220-106, 12-220-207, and 12-30-412, C.R.S.

-- A. These requirements apply to a dentist, dental therapist or dental hygienist who holds an active license issued by the Board, including a dentist issued an academic license - B. No later than thirty days from the date a physical illness, physical condition, or behavioral or mental health disorder impacts a licensee's ability to practice with reasonable skill and safety, the licensee shall provide the Board, in writing, the following information: - 1.
-The diagnosis and a description of the illness, condition, or disorder; - 2.
-The date the illness, condition, or disorder was first diagnosed; - 3.
+- A. Physical or mental illness requirements.
+These requirements apply to a dentist or dental hygienist who holds an active license issued by the Board, including a dentist issued an academic license - B. Notice to Board.
+No later than thirty days from the date a physical or mental illness or condition impacts a licensee's ability to practice with reasonable skill and safety, the licensee shall provide the Board, in writing, the following information: - 1.
+The diagnosis and a description of the illness or condition; - 2.
+The date the illness or condition was first diagnosed; - 3.
 The name of the current treatment provider and documentation from the current treatment provider confirming the diagnosis, date of onset, and treatment plan; - 4.
-A description of the licensee's practice and any modifications, limitations or restrictions to that practice that have been made as a result of the illness, condition, or disorder; - 5.
-Whether the licensee has been evaluated by, or is currently receiving services from the Board's authorized Peer Health Assistance Program related to the illness, condition, or disorder, and, if so, the date of initial contact and whether services are ongoing. - C. Compliance with this Rule is a prerequisite for eligibility to enter into a Confidential Agreement with the Board pursuant to sections 12-220-207 and 12-30-108, C.R.S.
+A description of the licensee's practice and any modifications, limitations or restrictions to that practice that have been made as a result of the illness or condition; - 5.
+Whether the licensee has been evaluated by, or is currently receiving services from the Board's authorized Peer Health Assistance Program related to the illness or condition and, if so, the date of initial contact and whether services are ongoing. - C. Confidential Agreement; Board Discretion.
+Compliance with this Rule is a prerequisite for eligibility to enter into a Confidential Agreement with the Board pursuant to section 12-220-207, C.R.S.
 However, mere compliance with this Rule does not require the Board to negotiate regarding, or enter into, a Confidential Agreement.
-Rather, the Board will evaluate all facts and circumstances to determine if a Confidential Agreement is appropriate. - D. If the Board discovers that a licensee has a physical illness, physical condition, or behavioral or mental health disorder that impacts the licensee's ability to practice with reasonable skill and safety and the licensee has not notified the Board as required under these Rules of such illness, condition, or disorder, the licensee shall not be eligible for a Confidential Agreement and may be subject to disciplinary action for failure to notify under section 12-220-201(1)(j), C.R.S.
+Rather, the Board will evaluate all facts and circumstances to determine if a Confidential Agreement is appropriate. - D. Failure to Notify.
+If the Board discovers that a licensee has a mental or physical illness or condition that impacts the licensee's ability to practice with reasonable skill and safety and the licensee has not notified the Board as required under these Rules of such illness or condition, the psychologist shall not be eligible for a Confidential Agreement and may be subject to disciplinary action for failure to notify under section 12-220-201(1)(j), C.R.S.

-(Adopted November 5, 2020; Effective December 30, 2020; Amended November 4, 2021; Effective December 30, 2021; ; Amended November 3, 2022; Effective December 30, 2022)
+(Adopted November 5, 2020; Effective December 30, 2020)